devils-shadow/test-scripts/README.md

 Passing the `-log` flag (or answering `y` when prompted by the script) will write NDJSON formatted logs to `last_run.json`.
-Each line describes a bot event (join, leave, errors, etc.) with a timestamp, making it easier to inspect or process later.
+Each line describes a bot event (join, leave, track events, errors, etc.) with a timestamp, making it easier to inspect or process later.